Barbra Streisand: Back to Brooklyn

 - The Jason Gould section.
 A short film is shown Jason crafted to honor a recent birthday of his mother (Barbra didn’t identify which birthday) featuring images of him alone and the two of them together from his babyhood through recent images of his 40-something self.
 We suspect and it is later verified in person that the singer performing “There was a Boy” (with initial lyrics “there was a boy / a very strange enchanted boy”) is Jason.
 Son enters to mom’s proud introductory words once the film is finished, and he smiles and endures her motherly ministrations (“She likes to touch my hair” he notes when she reaches over to pat some locks into place) and gently prods her to get into it: “Let’s just do this thing.”
 Their voices blend beautifully indeed on Irvin Berlin’s “How Deep is the Ocean?”
 Barbra’s looks at Jason during this section put me in mind of Garland’s appreciation of daughter Liza during the BBC-filmed concert at the London Palladium in 1964.
 (I mused about that Garland maternal gaze in a blog entry during last summer’s “Summer of Garland” film and television screenings in New York City.)
 He continues on into a long solo, comfortably circumnavigating the large arena stage, with mom seated happily enjoying his crooning.
 I was not as amused by this section — his voice (and his audience) tired by the end of this particular solo tune.

-- “People” (Barbra’s back solo!) — the Peter Matz single arrangement, she reminds us.
+- “People” (Barbra’s return solo!) — the Peter Matz single arrangement, she reminds us.

 - “Here’s To Life” by Barbra, saluting the experience of a life deeply lived.